Johny270/ASP-NET-CORE-dev/MySolution/README.md

        // cd to your 'project' folder
-       dotnet build // To build the project dotnet run // to build and run dotnet watch // to use hot relead feature
+       dotnet build // To build the project dotnet run // to build and run dotnet watch // to use hot reload feature
    ```

 3. Managing NuGet packages

    The **_dotnet add package_** is used to manage packages

    ```